OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The main issues with peppers is their long term maintenance.
 Changing the pepper in use will invalidate all of the existing passwords stored in the database, which means that it can't easily be changed in the event of the pepper being compromised.

 One solution to this is to store the ID of the pepper in the database alongside the associated password hashes.
-When the pepper needs to be updated, this ID can updated for hashes using the new pepper.
+When the pepper needs to be updated, this ID can be updated for hashes using the new pepper.
 Although the application will need to store all of the peppers that are currently in use, this does provide a way to replace a compromised pepper.

 ### Work Factors